thogiti/thogiti.github.io/_posts/2024-09-02-Measuring-Decentralization-Safety-social-consensus.md

 This metric identifies the smallest number of participants $k$ whose cumulative influence meets or exceeds $p\%$ of the total network influence.

 - **For example:**
-    - $CL(50)$ represents the minimum number of participants controlling 50% of the network’s influence.
+    - $CL(33)$ represents the minimum number of participants controlling 33% of the network’s influence.
-    - A smaller $CL(50)$ indicates centralization.
+    - A smaller $CL(33)$ indicates centralization.
-    - A larger $CL(50)$ reflects greater decentralization.
+    - A larger $CL(33)$ reflects greater decentralization.

 **Example Clarification**

-Suppose we have a network with influence shares V = [45%, 35%, 10%, 5%, 5%]:
+Suppose we have a network with influence shares W = [45%, 35%, 10%, 5%, 5%]:

 - For $CN(50)$:
   - The smallest group controlling at least 50% of influence consists of the first participant alone (45%) and a portion of the second (5% from 35%).